 Effects of Alcohol Addiction During Pregnancy

-Your baby’s brain develops during pregnancy.
-Not only can drinking alcohol while pregnant cause you to miscarry or have a stillbirth, you are subjecting your unborn baby to a host of possible lifelong complications.
+Not only can drinking alcohol while pregnant cause you to miscarry or have a stillbirth, but you are also subjecting your unborn baby to a host of possible lifelong complications.
 These complications are referred to as fetal alcohol spectrum disorders.
 Characteristics are abnormal facial features, a small head size, shorter-than-average height, low weight, poor coordination, hyperactivity, difficulty paying attention, learning disabilities, language delays, low IQ, poor reasoning and judgment, sleep and sucking problems as a baby, vision or hearing problems and problems with the heart, kidney or bones.

 Frequent Drinking During Pregnancy

-No amount of alcohol is safe to drink while you are pregnant, but frequent drinking is even worse, increasing the odds of your baby developing fetal alcohol syndrome, which is the most severe result of the possible complications.
-Frequent drinking while you are pregnant is seven or more drinks per week, which includes mixed drinks, wine and beer.
+No amount of alcohol is safe to drink while you are pregnant.
+Still, frequent drinking is even worse, increasing the odds of your baby developing fetal alcohol syndrome, which is the most severe result of the possible complications.
+Frequent drinking, while you are pregnant, is seven or more drinks per week, which includes mixed drinks, wine, and beer.
 Binge drinking is also included in frequent drinking, which is having four or more drinks on one occasion.

 Risk Factors for Alcohol Addiction During Pregnancy